 Benefits and harms of cervical screening

-It’s your choice whether or not to join the National Cervical Screening Programme and have regular smear tests to check for cervical changes.
+It’s your choice whether or not to join the National Cervical Screening Programme and have regular screening tests to check for cervical changes.
 To help you decide, here are the benefits and harms.

 Regular cervical screening saves lives

 Cervical screening saves lives by finding cell changes that have developed on the cervix.
 These cell changes can be treated before cancer develops.
 It is important to follow any recommendations for repeat tests and treatment.

 Regular cervical screening is important as one test won’t always detect developing cell changes.
 All women who are sexually active should be screened every three years.

 The potential for less treatment

 The earlier cell changes are detected, the better.
 Treating cell changes when are small means less tissue needs to be removed, and treating changes before they have developed into cancer is also better.
 Treatment involves removing the affected tissue in the cervix by a colposcopist who specialises in the assessment and treatment of abnormal cells.
 An early small cancer is much easier to treat than a large invasive cancer that may have spread outside the cervix.